 1. The Parents

-To be eligible for the South Korea (also known as Republic of Korea) adoption program, parents must be between 25 and 45 years old* at the time of home study approval.
-Couples must be married for a minimum of 3 years.
-No single parents can adopt from South Korea, and they do not knowingly place children with homosexual parents.
+To be eligible for the standard South Korea adoption program*, parents must be between 25 and 45 years old at the time of home study approval.
+Couples must have been married for at least 3 years, with a maximum of 1 divorce each in their history.
+Single parents cannot adopt from South Korea, and they do not knowingly place children with homosexual parents.

 Both prospective parents must be in good mental and physical health.
-While not impossible, it can be difficult to adopt from South Korea if either parent has a history of depression or mental illness.
-Each approved agency working with Korea’s adoption authority will have agency-specific guidance on health issues like Body Mass Index (BMI) requirements and a mental health history or medications.
+While not impossible, it can be difficult to adopt from South Korea if either parent has a history of mental health challenges.
+Each approved agency working with Korea’s adoption authority will have agency-specific guidance on health issues such as Body Mass Index (BMI), specific mental health diagnoses, and medications.

-Additionally, it is required that both parents have a minimum of a GED or high school diploma to apply, and parents with an arrest record should consult an agency to determine eligibility.
+Additionally, both parents must have a minimum of a GED or high school diploma to apply, and parents with an arrest record should consult an agency to determine eligibility.

 *Parents who are part of the Korean Heritage Program or who have previously adopted from Korea may be between 25 and 49 years old.